serverless/blog/posts/2017-09-12-event-driven-serverless-app-local-dev-exp.md

 The application has a few business goals:

-- register a user via a HTTP POST API call from the frontend
+- register a user via an HTTP POST API call from the frontend
 - on registration, send a welcome email to the user

 The application has a few technical goals as well: